Best Dog Breeds For Kids: Guide to Finding the Perfect Family Pet

 • Playful energy – full of fun and always up for adventure.

-• Friendly and social – loves people and kids.
+• Friendly and social – he was a big fan of people and children.

-• Beautiful – with their red coats and beauty, they are graceful and can grace any park or home.
+• Stunning – both dogs with their gorgeous red coats and beauty were very elegant and could decorate any park or house.

-• Great for the outdoors – perfect companions for active families that enjoy parks, walking, and playtime.
+• Great outdoors people – they were the perfect pets for active families who loved the park, walking, and playtime.

-Remember these important things to consider when looking for the best dog breeds for your kids.
+If you want to find the best dog breeds for your kids, don’t forget to keep in mind these important factors.
 Keep in mind that while the breed characteristics provide a baseline, all dogs are different:

 • Adopt, Don’t Shop: Rescue dogs can be great family pets.
 Adopting allows you to give a dog a much-needed second chance.
 Many shelters have family-oriented breeds looking for families.

-• Health and Grooming: account for possible vet bills and time for grooming.
+• Health and Grooming: Remember to prepare for the vet visit and set aside time for grooming.

 • Puppy vs. Adult: Traffic thinks puppies need more training than adult service dogs; however, adult dogs may be more settled than puppies.